innovationinsoftware/policy-dev/labs/hcp-tf-cis-enforce/index.md

-# Lab 14: Enforcing Standard Security Policies for AWS with Sentinel and CIS Policy Set
+# Enforcing Standard Security Policies for AWS with Sentinel and CIS Policy Set

 ---